Rahul-gif-asus/SpaceX/README.md

 ## 🚀 Getting Started

-To get started with the project, follow these steps:

 ### Prerequisites

 Ensure you have the following installed:

 - Node.js (>= 14.x)
 - npm or yarn